VanquishedWombat/vwCropper/readme.md

-# vwCropper - a component for im-place image cropping
+# vwCropper - a component for in-place image cropping

 todo: demo movie